hjohns12/NYPD-disciplinary-proceedings/README.md

 On April 16th, 2018, records were made public of ~1,800 New York City police department employees with departmental misconduct charges brought between 2011 and 2015.
 This information allows us to launch an evidence-based assessment of the department’s disciplinary system.
 There are not resources available online to search for problematic officers in NYC; [a few options](https://openoversight.lucyparsonslabs.com/find "OpenOversight") exist for a handful of cities.

 ### Data
 This data was made public by an anonymous source within the NYPD.
-[Buzzfeed](https://www.buzzfeed.com/kendalltaggart/nypd-police-misconduct-database?utm_term=.mvV5dKZp0#.xcqdjR5Xw) delivered a csv file with officer names and links to PDFs of the records.
-Each PDF file contains multiple records.
+[Buzzfeed](https://www.buzzfeed.com/kendalltaggart/nypd-police-misconduct-database?utm_term=.mvV5dKZp0#.xcqdjR5Xw) delivered a .csv file with officer names and links to PDFs of the records.
+Each PDF contains multiple records.
 We scrape and parse the text to extract the employee name, rank, specification(s), disposition, penalty, date of disposition, and date of charges.

 ### Objectives